observablehq/plot/docs/transforms/window.md

 * *first* - the first value
 * *last* - the last value

-A reducer may also be specified as a function to be passed an array of **k** values.
+A reducer may also be specified as a function to be passed an index of size **k** and the corresponding input channel array; or if the function only takes one argument, an array of **k** values.

 ## window(*k*)